niranjankala/niranjankala.github.io/_posts/2023-09-28-exploring-common-security-vulnerabilities-defending-against-xss-and-csrf-attacks-in-asp-net-core.md

 ## Understanding CSRF (Cross-Site Request Forgery) Attacks

-CSRF attacks occur when attackers use authenticated user sessions to send unauthorized requests to web applications or sites from unauthenticated users.
+CSRF attacks occur when attackers use authenticated user sessions to send unauthorized requests from unauthenticated users to web applications or sites.
 These attacks can be challenging to detect because they exploit the trust between the user and the website.
 Here's a real-world example to illustrate CSRF:

-Imagine you're logged into a website and playing a game where you collect coins.
-An attacker might try to trick you into giving up your coins without your knowledge.
+Imagine logging into a website and playing a game where you collect coins.
+An attacker might trick you into giving up your coins without your knowledge.
 They could send a link or button that appears to be part of the game but is, in fact, a trick.
 When you click it, your web app or computer performs actions you didn't intend, such as transferring your coins to the attacker.

 ### Prevention Strategies for CSRF Attacks